Sleep Efficiency Calculator

 How Can You Improve Sleep Efficiency?

-If you struggle with insomnia or are seeking ways to enhance your sleep quality, consider professional assistance.
-Tracking sleep efficiency is an integral part of a highly effective and comprehensive treatment known as Cognitive Behavioral Therapy for Insomnia (CBT-I), also referred to as sleep therapy (Morin et al., 2006).
+If you struggle with insomnia or are seeking ways to enhance your sleep quality, consider working with a sleep therapist or coach.
+Tracking sleep efficiency is an integral part of a highly effective and comprehensive treatment known as Cognitive Behavioral Therapy for Insomnia (CBT-I), also referred to as sleep therapy or CBT for sleep (Morin et al., 2006).
 Led by experienced therapists like Tony Ho, a Registered Social Worker specializing in CBT-I, this approach can help you achieve more restorative sleep and a healthier lifestyle.

 Measure Your Sleep Efficiency

 Use the calculator below to measure your sleep efficiency, or contact us to explore personalized treatment options designed to improve sleep patterns and overall well-being.
-Sign up for my free Better Sleep Toolkit, which contains a sleep diary you can use to track your sleep.
+You can also sign up for my free Better Sleep Toolkit, which contains a sleep diary you can use to track your sleep.

 Use the calculator below to measure your sleep efficiency: